 This fear, of course, comes from a natural place.
 Many of us are scared to say the wrong thing or offend someone who might be struggling.
-We understand that suicidal thoughts are difficult and painful and may be nervous about unintentionally adding to that pain.
+We understand that suicidal thoughts are difficult and painful, and we may be nervous about unintentionally adding to that pain.
 So instead we say nothing at all.
-However, as Melissa Blake, a writer who lost her father to suicide says,
+However, as Melissa Blake, a writer who lost her father to suicide, says,

 “Staying silent is far more damaging; it further stigmatizes suicide, which is already misunderstood and has so much judgment attached to it in the first place… Changing misconceptions and long-held stereotypes won’t happen overnight, but making the conscious decision to talk openly and honestly…is a strong start.”

 So, let’s talk about how to have an effective conversation around suicide.
 If we can figure out how to do this, hopefully over time we can chip away at the stigma and let those struggling know that they are not alone.

 First, it’s important to address some harmful stereotypes surrounding suicidal ideation.
 If we don’t know what these look like, it will be difficult to engage in a productive conversation.
 Some common stigmas include:

 - – Suicide is a cry for help.

 - – Suicide is done or discussed to get attention.